Kaltsoon/Lynx/README.md

   console.log(target.attributes);
 });

+// Let's fetch all the data from the store todoStore.fetch();

 // Let's add some data to the store todoStore.create({ content: 'Set up the Lynx client', done: false });